eso17/Bank-Attrition-Analysis/README.md

 This report / submission is an attempt to predict customers who may leave a bank/credit card company, given a variety of predictors.

+** This is a generalized analysis.
+Future updates will be made to reflect optimization techniques for predictive modeling. **

 # Table of Contents

 * [Loading Packages](https://github.com/eso17/Bank-Attrition-Analysis/blob/main/README.md#1-loading-packages)